MasonNotJason/Swipetify/README.md

 Swipetify is a Mediapipe-to-Spotify hand tracking controller for Windows, written in Python.
 With it, you can control Spotify with a simple hand set of hand movements!
 (I'll upload a showcase video later :D)

 # ⚠ Disclaimer ⚠
-This program is *NOT* ready for a public release.
-It functions, but definitely needs a good bit of work before it's user-friendly. **More of a proof of concept than anything else.** (It might stay that way, I just wanted to show off what I had, though it *is* still under active development by yours truly).
+This program is *NOT* particularly user friendly, nor is it *really* ready for a public release.
+It functions, but definitely needs a good bit of work. **More of a proof of concept than anything else.** (It might stay that way, I just wanted to show off what I had, though it *is* still under active development by yours truly).
 One thing I can't seem to get rid of at the moment are the deprecation warnings, if anyone has any fixes I'd love to see that resolved so as to stop clogging up the console.
 It's likely weighing down the whole script.

 # How to Use